 Test both sending and receiving: add a second Gmail node with action 'Get All Messages' and execute.
 If it retrieves your recent emails, both read and write permissions are working.

-Draft reusable email templates for frequent communications: initial lead response, showing confirmation, open house follow-up, listing presentation follow-up, buyer consultation invitation, market update newsletter, closed deal thank you.
+Draft reusable email templates for frequent communications: broker offering acknowledgment, site-tour confirmation, LOI cover note, diligence document request, LP quarterly update, capital-call notice, closing confirmation.
 Store templates as Google Docs or directly in n8n workflows as string variables.
-Include merge tags like {{firstName}}, {{propertyAddress}}, {{agentName}}, {{agentPhone}} that workflows replace with actual data.
+Include merge tags like {{firstName}}, {{dealAddress}}, {{capRate}}, {{principalName}} that workflows replace with actual data.

 Gmail doesn't provide native open/click tracking, so integrate with services like Bitly (link shortening with click tracking) or Mailtrack/Streak (Chrome extensions for open tracking).
 For advanced needs, use an email service like SendGrid or Mailgun that provides tracking webhooks to n8n.
 Configure these services to send tracking events (opens, clicks) to an n8n webhook URL, enabling engagement-based workflows.

-For simple needs, use Bitly: shorten all URLs in your emails via Bitly API in n8n workflows.
+For simple needs, use Bitly: shorten all URLs in your emails via the Bitly API in n8n workflows.
 Track clicks via Bitly's analytics dashboard or API.
 This works immediately without email provider changes.

 Common questions about Gmail integration